 - Connected to the host

-- Not in a low power mode (eg sleep or hibernate modes)
+- In the correct software low power mode (e.g. not in sleep or hibernate modes)

 If using an Indy surface-mount module development board like the ones contained in the RS500 development kit and RS2000 development kit, the configuration for bootloading is pretty simple.
 The kit must simply be connected to the PC host using USB, and to a power source in the case of the RS2000 development kit, and have its jumpers returned to the default configuration as described in "Development Kit Default Configuration" section of the RS500 Hardware User's Guide and RS2000 Hardware User's Guide.